Skip to content

 that haven't cleared yet, recurring transactions that repeat monthly,

-and refunds that should be applied to the original transaction date.This is a complex problem with multiple interacting rules.
+This is a complex problem with multiple interacting rules.
 When you ask for the solution directly, the AI tries to write everything at once.
 It might handle two of the three rules correctly but get the third wrong, or it might produce code where the rules interact in unexpected ways.

-The same problem, with chain-of-thought prompting:
+The same problem, with visible planning:

 I need a function that calculates running balances for financial transactions.